AndyCYao/IPFS-Rest-API/README.md

 - main entry point for the app

 #### Other Notes
-Check if a file has been uploaded correctly by running `ipfs cat content_base__address > result.png`.
+You can ensure that a file has been uploaded correctly by running `ipfs cat content_base__address > result.png`.